|Fastest Growing Market:||Europe|

 To understand key trends, Download Sample Report

-North America is expected to dominate the preclinical imaging market, due to the fact that the region has the developed infrastructure, a large number of preclinical projects, and higher adoption rates of technically advanced devices in the region.
+North America is expected to dominate the preclinical imaging market because the region has a developed infrastructure, a large number of preclinical projects, and higher adoption rates of technically advanced devices in the region.

-Thus, all these factors have contributed in the growth of the market.
+Thus, all these factors have contributed to the growth of the market in the region.